CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 For today's workshop, we will be using
 * CMC RStudio Server at https://webapps.cmc.edu/rstudio/

-Please log in to your RStudio Cloud account.
-RStudio Cloud offers the same RStudio Desktop interface and more such as project sharing.
+Please log in to your RStudio Server account.
+RStudio Server offers the same RStudio Desktop interface and more such as project sharing.

+For non-CMC folks, we have provided generic training accounts (e.g., ruser1).
+These accounts will be available to you for 2 weeks after the workshop.

-RStudio Project in RStudio Cloud
+RStudio Project
 ========================================================
 * Each project has its own folder to contain all the files you create for the project.
 * History and Environment will be saved and be restored when you reopen the project.